bulletmark/pystand/README.md

                         days after last version referencing it is removed.
                         Default is 90 days --github-access-token GITHUB_ACCESS_TOKEN
-                        Optional Github access token.
+                        optional Github access token.
 Can specify to reduce rate limiting.
+  --do-not-strip DO_NOT_STRIP
-  -V                    show pystand version
+                        Do not strip unneeded symbols from binaries -V                    show pystand version

 Commands: